svelte-node-project/shopping-mall/README.md

 - **Frontend**:
   - Svelte Kit for building the user interface.
   - Tailwind CSS for styling the components.
-  - JavaScript for frontend logic.
-  - HTML for markup.
-  - CSS for additional styling.

 ## Project structure